JerrelSogoni/JerrelSogoniWebsite/README.md

-# JerrelsWebsite
-Creating my website using angular and node js
+#Jerrel's Website using React JS and MySql